 Where to install keypads

-Keypads are a great solution to control access into many kinds of rooms and buildings.
+Keypads are a great solution to control access to many kinds of rooms and buildings.
 Because they’re small, they fit at most doors and gates.
 With minimal wiring, keypads are also easy and affordable to install.

 Install keypads at: